ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

 GlobWat
 *******
 GlobWat is a soil water balance model that has been provided by the Food and Agriculture Organization (FAO) to assess water use in irrigated agriculture (http://www.fao.org/nr/water/aquamaps).
 The recipe pre-processes ERA-Interim and ERA5 reanalyses data for use in the GlobWat model.
 GlobWat requires potential evapotranspiration (evspsblpot) as input.
 The variable evspsblpot is not available in ERA-Interim.
 Thus, we use debruin function (De Bruin et al. 2016) or the langbein method (Langbein et al. 1949) to obtain evspsblpot using both ERA-Interim and ERA5.
 The Langbein function needs a variable tas and the debruin function besides that needs the variables psl, rsds, and rsdt as input.
+In order to calculate monthly/daily pet with Langbein method we assumed that tas is constant over time and the average value is equal to the annual average.

 Available recipes and diagnostics